omnit3a/Nocturne-Rewrite/README.md

 # Nocturne-Rewrite
-A bottom-up rewrite of Nocturne Island
+A bottom-up rewrite of [Nocturne Island](https://github.com/omnit3a/Nocturne-Island).
+Progressing slowly but surely.